qouteall/qouteall-blog/blog/Statistics.md

 Gaussian splatting provides an alternative method of 3D modelling.
 The 3D scene is modelled by a lot of mutlivariate (3D) gaussian distributions, called gaussian.
 When rendering, that 3D gaussian distribution is projected onto a plane (screen) and approximately become a 2D gaussian distribution, now probability density correspond to color opacity.

 Note that the projection is perspective projection (near things big and far things small).
 Perspective projection is not linear.
-After perspective projection the 3D Gaussian distribution, it's no longer strictly a 2D Gaussian distribution, but is very close to a 2D Gaussian distribution, so approximated as a 2D gaussian.
-If the projection is linear then result is still gaussian.
+After perspective projection, the 3D Gaussian distribution is no longer strictly a 2D Gaussian distribution, can be approximated by a 2D Gaussian distribution.

+Triangle mesh is often modelled by people.
+But gaussian splatting scene is often trained from photos of different perspectives of a scene.

 A gaussian's color can be fixed or can change based on different view directions.

-TODO
+Gaussian splatting also works in 4D by adding a time dimension.

 ### Score-based diffusion model